Tututni: History

 The first contact between Tututni tribe and Europeans came in the late 1700s when British, Spanish and American ships explored Oregon's coastal region.
 In the spring of 1792, some Tututni met British explorer Captain George Vancouver.
 Merchants traded with the Tututni for sea otter pelts.
 With the arrival of settlers, infectious diseases new to the Native Americans were transmitted, resulting in the deaths of 75% to 90% of the populations of many Oregon native peoples.
 They did not have any acquired immunity to these diseases, such as smallpox, measles, and others that were endemic among Europeans and Americans.

 In the 1840s the first wagon trains carrying immigrants started arriving overland to Oregon (Emigrant Road or Oregon Trail), but the region remained peaceful for some time.

 During the 1850s the Tututni game trails and hunting grounds were destroyed by whites clearing land for farms.
 In 1851 some settlers built Port Orford on Tututni land.
 The Tututni came under more pressure as settlers and miners were attracted to Port Orford after the discovery of gold in the Rogue River valley.
 Mining activities heightened the competition for resources and tensions between the Tututni and the European Americans.
-Armed conflicts finally led to the Rogue River Wars of 1855-1856, in which United States troops, volunteer militia and others fought against the Native Americans.
-On February 1856 Tututni attacked the Gold Beach Guards, who were encamped opposite the large Tututni village at Port Orford.
+Armed conflicts finally led to the Rogue River Wars of 1855–1856, in which United States troops, volunteer militia and others fought against the Native Americans.
+In February 1856 Tututni attacked the Gold Beach Guards, who were encamped opposite the large Tututni village at Port Orford.
 In the conflict the Tututni burned most of the settlers' homes between Port Orford and Smith River.

 After the Rogue River Wars in 1856, the Tututni and other Rogue River Indians were removed from this area, forced to settle on the Coast Indian Reservation (the base of the Confederated Tribes of Siletz), considerably north of their traditional territory, or the Grand Ronde Indian Reservation, base of what is known as the Confederated Tribes of the Grand Ronde Community of Oregon.

 The several tribes at each of these reservations have intermarried and their descendants are counted as enrolled members of the consolidated tribes.

 The Tututni Tribe is not a federally acknowledged tribe, but the Confederated Tribes of Siletz is a recognized tribe.